-You can check out current rates from a variety of online lenders, as well as averages from the MBA, Freddie Mac, and Bankrate, and also Zillow.
+You can check out today’s mortgage rates from a variety of online lenders, as well as look up weekly averages from the Mortgage Bankers Association (MBA), Freddie Mac, Bankrate, and also Zillow.

 Knowing which product you’re after will make your search a lot easier, though you can still narrow it down to a couple products and rate shop accordingly.